idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Project management and invoicing tool for Freelance translators, teams, and agencies.
 Online, subscription-based, 30-day trial.

+I you are a ProZ.com member, you can also use the online [ProZ.com invoicing tool](https://www.proz.com/invoice/about).

 [Project Libre](http://www.projectlibre.com/product/projectlibre-open-source)

 An open source alternative to Microsoft Projects.